obijoin

 obijoin specific options #

-• --join-with | -j <string>: Path to the secondary file whose records are joined onto the primary sequences.
+• --join-with | -j <FILENAME>: Path to the secondary file whose records are joined onto the primary sequences.
 Required.
 The file can be in any format accepted by OBITools4 (including fasta , fastq , CSV , EMBL, GenBank, ecoPCR); the format is auto-detected.

-• --by | -b <string>: Declares a join key as an attribute name or a primary_attr=secondary_attr mapping.
+• --by | -b <string>: Declares a join key as an attribute name or a primary_attr=secondary_attr mapping (see the first example below).
 Repeat the flag to require multiple keys to match simultaneously (all must match for a pair to be considered a hit).
-When omitted, the join defaults to matching by sequence identifier (id).
-Default: [].
+When the ‘–by’ option is omitted, the matching will be made by default with the sequence identifier (id).

 • --update-id | -i : Replace the identifier of each primary sequence with the identifier from its matched partner record.
 Default: false.

-• --update-sequence | -s : Replace the nucleotide or amino acid sequence of each primary sequence with the sequence from its matched partner.
+• --update-sequence | -s : Replace the nucleotide of each primary sequence with the sequence from its matched partner.
 Default: false.

 • --update-quality | -q : Replace the per-base quality scores of each primary sequence with the quality scores from its matched partner.
 Relevant only when both datasets carry quality information ( fastq ).
 Default: false.